nookery/Build-a-Website-with-Laravel/17-Using_PHP-FPM_on_macOS.md

 http://localhost:8000/info.phpYou should see a page displaying your PHP configuration information.

-Step 5: Configure Your Web Server (Optional)If you are using a web server like Nginx or Apache, you will need to configure it to work with PHP-FPM.
+Configure Your Web Server (Optional)If you are using a web server like Nginx or Apache, you will need to configure it to work with PHP-FPM.

 ### For Nginx